DEFRA/waste-permits/README.md

 # Waste Permits

-The Waste Permits project for a GOV.UK digital service using Hapi and Mustache
+The Waste Permits project - a GOV.UK digital service written in Node.js using Hapi and Mustache

 The following Gulp tasks are supported: